What is Rosh Hashanah?

 The holiday of Rosh Hashanah is the perfect time to let the blasts of the shofar shake you awake to the world around you.
 It’s a time to open up to new possibilities and be grateful for everything you have.
 And more than anything, Rosh Hashanah offers the opportunity for teshuva (returning/repentance) – to return to our best, most full versions of ourselves.
 As we turn inward, we have the chance to ask, “what impact do our actions have on our friends and family, our communities, and on the earth?”

 When is Rosh Hashanah?

-Rosh Hashanah is celebrated in 2020 from sundown on Friday, September 18, through sundown on Sunday, September 20.
+In 2023 it will be celebrated from sundown on Friday, September 15 through sundown on Sunday, September 17.

 In celebration of this time of turning and returning, Hazon created a list of healthy, sustainable resources that will help you welcome Rosh Hashanah with mindfulness, sustainability, and joy.